-To finance themselves, the banks (and others more generally) increased borrowing domestically and placed the proceeds offshore, especially in countries such as Thailand and Indonesia where they hoped to earn a higher return.
-This was easy because of the liberalization of short-term capital flows, as already noted.
+To finance themselves, the banks (and others more generally) increased borrowing domestically and placing the proceeds offshore, especially in countries such as Thailand and Indonesia where they hoped to earn a higher return.
+This was easy because of the liberalization of short term capital flows, already noted.

 After the early 1960s, the exchange rate had no longer been fixed, but there was a managed float.
 By the early 1990s, there was strong market pressure for exchange rate depreciation.
 However, the authorities resisted, permitting a series of relatively small depreciations, but preventing a market outcome.
 During that period the U.S. dollar was depreciating against the yen, and the depreciation of the won relative to the dollar was much smaller, so that the won appreciated relative to the yen.
-That reduced export profitability (both directly and because many Japanese and Korean exports were competitive, which gave the Japanese an advantage).
-It is generally agreed that the effort to manage the won's float intensified the Korean crisis (Kim 2006, p.
-7).
+That reduced export profitability (both directly and because many Japanese and Korean exports were competitive and this gave the Japanese an advantage).
+It is generally present purposes, it matters little whether slowing growth led to financial difficulties that were already there, or whether financial repression led to slowing growth.